CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 data services for research.

 Scientific research data may contain also sensitive data.
-There is no single simple definition of sensitive data but rather it is derived from national and EU legislations.[^1] The data owner &ndash; this means the customer, i.e. usually the research project or a researcher &ndash; is responsible for knowing if the data is sensitive or not and handling it appropriately.
-In case of using CSC's data services for research the question about sensitivity of the data must be resolved by the customer already before transferring the data to CSC's services, which acts just as one more storage location for the data.
+There is no single simple definition of sensitive data but rather it is derived from national and EU legislations.[^1] The **data controller** &ndash; this means the customer, i.e. usually the research project or a researcher &ndash; is responsible for knowing if the data is sensitive or not and handling it appropriately.
+In case of using CSC's data services for research the question about sensitivity of the data must be resolved by the customer already before transferring the data to CSC's services, which acts as **data processor** that perovides storage and computing resources for the data controller.

 Generic examples of use cases where CSC's services might be used with encrypted sensitive data are:

+   - Using CSC sensitive data services for analysing data
    - Distributing sensitive research data to customer's partner organisations
    - Disaster recovery copy of customer's local sensitive research data
    - Sharing sensitive research data within a research group